 Crowdfunding means raising small amounts of money as capital from a very large number of people.
 When you crowdfund, it means you are receiving money in very small parts from a relatively large number of people.
 Let us explain.

 Suppose you want to build the next big thing - a social network, a great gadget or a rocket, but you do not have the capital.
 You think of crowdfunding.
 Suppose your estimated cost to set up and build the product in large numbers for sale is say $1 Million then you ask 10,000 people to give you $100 each.
 These funders are also most likely your first customers.

 Now it is not possible to actually approach 10,000 people in real-time in a limited time period so we take advantage of crowdfunding platforms such as Kickstarter & Indiegogo.
 Kickstarter is a well-known platform for crowdfunding and many known startups and venture have raised funds on it.
-Indiegogo too has a good number of projects raised their funds on.
+Indiegogo too has a good number of projects that raised funds.

 Google's trend analysis gives you an idea through a graph.
 It specifies if the term searched on the platform is trending upwards or downwards.
 This trend is shown as per the number of searches done on the Google search engine.
 This is a bit vague but it can be helpful.

 The tool gives you results over a period of time right from 2005 till date.
 You can even see the trends across different regions.
 The filters are helpful.

 Validation of an idea is not an exact science but the more data you have the better decision you shall be able to take.
 Whenever we are evaluating an idea we need to collect data as much as possible related to it so that we can avoid pitfalls and move ahead in a profitable manner.

 We at Think Leaf Solutions help individuals and businesses to validate their ideas.
 We help them make better decisions.
 We connect to our network and bring in more data pertaining to the idea that is being evaluated.